Sybil Shainwald

-Sybil Shainwald (born April 27, 1928) is an American attorney specializing in women's health law and an activist for women's health reform.
-She has represented thousands of women and their children in individual and class action suits against manufacturers of harmful drugs, devices, and procedures.
-Shainwald is former chair of the National Women's Health Network, co-founder of Health Action International and Trial Lawyers for Public Justice.
+Sybil Shainwald (April 27, 1928 – April 9, 2025) was an American attorney specializing in women's health law and an activist for women's health reform.
+She represented thousands of women and their children in individual and class action suits against manufacturers of harmful drugs, devices, and procedures.
+Shainwald was former chair of the National Women's Health Network, co-founder of Health Action International and Trial Lawyers for Public Justice.

 Personal life and education

 Shainwald was born in New York City to Morris and Anne Brodkin, children of Russian Jewish immigrants.
 She graduated from James Madison High School in Brooklyn and at 16 entered William and Mary College in Williamsburg, Virginia.
 She graduated first in her class with a BA in history in 1948 and then taught in New York City and New Rochelle, New York, schools while raising four children.
 In 1960 she married CPA and consumer advocate Sidney Shainwald.
 She then attended graduate school at Columbia University where she received her M.A. in history in 1972, focusing on the consumer movement.
 In 1972 she was awarded a National Endowment for the Humanities grant to establish the Center for the Study of the Consumer Movement at Consumers Union, which she directed from 1972 to 1978.
 Concurrently, she attended New York Law School's evening division, where she earned her J.D. degree in 1976.
+Shainwald died on April 9, 2025, at the age of 96.